Enrikerf/docker-lemp/README.md

       - ./docker/mysql/data:/var/lib/mysql:rw
 ```

-remember that tagname of php-fpm it is important to choose the extensions enabled, the options available:
-*   php-fpm:xdebug
-*   php-fpm:composer
-*   php-fpm:xdebug-composer

 the dockerfile of php-fpm support more configuration, it it is needed download the dockerfile and create a new image
 * ARG DOCKER_PHP_ENABLE_APCU=false
 * ARG DOCKER_PHP_ENABLE_COMPOSER=false